ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 ## Summary

-In this part of the chapter we have introduced the **Global Object Identification** specification to our schema, which allows clients to refetch parts of the schema through a generic field called `node` by only knowing the identifier.
+In this part of the chapter, we introduced the **Global Object Identification** specification to our schema, allowing GraphQL tools and GraphQL clients to refetch parts of the schema through a generic field called `node` by only providing the identifier.